Flutter-Tech/fsc-docs-site/CONTRIBUTING.md

 So the file for our page will have to be created inside the **tutorials** folder with the **identifier** value defined previously and the .md extension (how-can-i-contribute.md).
 Inside we'll add the content in [Markdown](https://daringfireball.net/projects/markdown/syntax) format.

-Every page file needs to have and header that defines the basic properties and the content to show to the user:
+Every page file needs to have an header that defines the basic properties and the content to show to the user:

 ```yaml
 ---